Sharing God’s Love in

 Meet Our Staff

-Stacy and his wife Brenda began serving in the music ministry of FUMC in Cross Plains in December of 2015.
-Stacy and Brenda joined the church family at FUMC in July of 2016.
-Stacy works on the family ranch in Cross Plains.
-In 2013 Stacy felt the call to ministry in music.
-He served as interim music minister in another church before accepting the call to ministry at FUMC.
-Stacy brings a love of worshipping our God through music to his service with the church.
+Pastor Stacy Montgomery and his wife Brenda initially began serving in the music ministry of FMCCP in December of 2015.
+Stacy and Brenda joined the church family in July of 2016.
+In 2013 Stacy felt the call to ministry in music and served as an interim music minister in another church before accepting the call to ministry at FMCCP.
+Stacy’s calling in the ministry expanded beginning in 2020 when he began leading the Praise Worship Service, where his musical talents were coupled with his calling as a pastor in training.
+More recently, Pastor Stacy was appointed by the Global Methodist Church to serve as Lay Supply Pastor which also allows him to continue his formal training in Methodist Theology on the pathway to becoming an ordained Elder.

 Arlene has been very active for many years as a volunteer in the Cross Plains community the wide variety of ways involving children and adults.
 She has also been very involved within the church over the years, including teaching all primary and elementary levels, helping with youth programs, leading activities and directing Vacation Bible School, and serving on various committees.
 Arlene was also part of a national UMC team charged with developing elementary curriculums.
 She has also spent many years working in a wide variety of written and verbal public relations activities.
 Arlene also publishes the FLAME, our monthly church newsletter.